DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/kotlin-multiplatform.md

 Kotlin Multiplatform Monitoring is in Preview.
 {{< /beta-callout >}}

 This page describes how to instrument your applications for both [Real User Monitoring (RUM)][1] and [Error Tracking][2] with the Kotlin Multiplatform SDK.
-You can follow the steps below to instrument your applications for RUM (includes Error Tracking), or Error Tracking if you have purchased it as a standalone product.
+You can follow the steps below to instrument your applications for RUM (includes Error Tracking) or Error Tracking if you have purchased it as a standalone product.

 The Datadog Kotlin Multiplatform SDK supports Android 5.0+ (API level 21) and iOS v12+.